 Different ways to use your cooked bacon

-When you think bacon, a sizzling pan and a side of eggs are likely some of the first things to come to mind.
-However, bacon doesn’t just have to be a breakfast food — although it is just as delicious in the morning as it is with lunch or dinner.
+When you think of bacon, a sizzling pan and a side of eggs likely come to mind.
+However, bacon doesn’t just have to be a breakfast food — although it’s just as delicious in the morning as it is with lunch or dinner.
+Some of our favorite bacon-inspired dishes include:

 - A classic BLT: Let your bacon serve as the star of the show with a California BLT on a delicious ciabatta roll.